reenhanced/power-form-7/README.md

 If you're satisified with Power Form 7, please leave a [review here](https://wordpress.org/support/plugin/power-form-7/reviews/).

+### API Disclosure ###

+This plugin uses a 3rd party API by Reenhanced to facilitate communication between Power Automate/Azure and your WordPress site.
+The API is used in the following manner:

+- Power Automate connectors rely on a single API endpoint, but you may install this plugin on many different WordPress sites.
+- Power Automate will connect to the API and the request is forwarded to your WordPress site.
+- Reponses are then sent back to Power Automate/Azure.
+- Response and request data is not stored.
+- Your license key is used to authorize the request from Power Automate and protect your system from unauthorized use.
+(Do not disclose your license key.
+It can allow API access to your WordPress site.)
+- The API is also used to validate your license.

+The API is bound by the privacy policy as described here: https://reenhanced.com/privacy/

 ### Support ###

 For support email us at support@reenhanced.com